JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var data-image id="Illustration of Hernán Cortés' conquest of Tenochtitlan" title="Depiction of Hernán Cortés' conquest of Tenochtitlan" data-url="https://upload.wikimedia.org/wikipedia/commons/2/25/The_Conquest_of_Tenochtitlan.jpg"></var>
 <var data-image id="Fray Diego de Landa depicted carrying out the infamous Auto de Fe at Mani where he burned indigenous books and idols" title="Fray Diego de Landa depicted carrying out the infamous Auto de Fe at Mani where he burned indigenous books and idols" data-url="https://upload.wikimedia.org/wikipedia/commons/9/93/Merida_-_Fresken_Pacheco_14_Diego_de_Landa.jpg"></var>

 At first thought, it is surprising  that cacao does  not  appear  in  any  of  the  several, early  Iberian-made  herbals by Nicolás  Monardes.
 However, since  Monardes  was Spain-based and  never left the  hemisphere, he was only aware of  plants  that would have reached  him  from across the ocean via his network of fellow naturalists.
 He also seems to have reported solely on plants he was able to propagate in his garden or use for himself,  as he  repeatedly  claims  his findings are based on real  and personal  observations.
-Given these facts, it is unlikely that cacao  seeds would have survived the voyage across the Atlantic, let alone propagation in the drier Mediterranean climate of Seville, where  Monardes  was based.
+Given these facts, it is unlikely that cacao  seeds would have sustained their reproductive capacity after a voyage across the Atlantic, let alone propagation in the drier Mediterranean climate of Seville, where  Monardes  was based.
 <var data-map title="World" data-center="37.391989, -5.994766" data-zoom="5"></var>
 <var data-map-layer
      title="Americas and Europe"